senselogic/ALCHEMY/README.md

 ### Template syntax

-The table data can be converted to text files using Lisp-like templates.
+The table data can be converted to text files using Lisp-like templates which will be applied to each row of each table.

 #### Constants